-The executive order prohibits students from using their phones at any point in the school day, from the first bell in the morning to the last bell of dismissal.
-Initially, it was unclear how Alexandria’s school district would respond, but the district’s proposed regulation fully complies with the order.
-(It does, though, contain exceptions that permit the ongoing usage of Minga digital student IDs and hall passes for the remainder of the 2024-25 school year.)
-The school board will vote to approve the proposed regulation at the December 19 school board meeting.
-If approved, it will be implemented after students return from winter break.
+Youngkin’s executive order provides guidance prohibiting students from using their phone for the entire day, from the first bell in the morning to the last bell of dismissal.
+Initially, it was unclear how Alexandria’s school district would respond, but the approved regulation fully complies with the executive order.
+(It does, though, contain exceptions that permit the usage of Minga digital hall passes for the remainder of the 2024-25 school year.)

 [Curious about student and staff views of Minga?
 Read Theogony’s coverage here.]

-One major change with the proposed regulation is that teachers will no longer have the authority to determine the appropriate rules for cell phone use in their individual classrooms.
-Now, all teachers must abide by the full student ban.
-The proposed regulation specifies that the phones must be placed in a “school-identified secure location” such as a backpack, locked pouch, locker, or “designated place in the classroom.”
-(It explicitly states that students may not keep phones in their pockets.)
-They cannot be accessed during any point throughout the school day, according to the proposed regulation.
+Alexandria’s regulation says that students must place phones in a “school-identified secure location” such as a backpack, locked pouch, locker, or “designated place in the classroom.”
+It explicitly states that students cannot keep phones in their pockets and that phones cannot be accessed during any point throughout the school day, though they are permitted on school buses — including during midday intercampus transportation.

-One concern from parents and students after Youngkin initially released the order was that students would not be able to contact parents in the case of an emergency.
-The proposed regulation acknowledges this concern and includes a procedure for emergencies: “Administrators may make exceptions as appropriate in emergencies which should be included in the school’s emergency response plan.”
+One concern from parents and students after Youngkin initially released the executive order was that students would not be able to contact parents in the case of an emergency.
+The approved regulation acknowledges this concern and includes a procedure for emergencies: “Administrators may make exceptions as appropriate in emergencies which should be included in the school’s emergency response plan.”

 “The bottom line is that cell phones are having an impact on people’s social-emotional well-being,” said Meagan Alderton, a member from District C. “They are, whether we like it or not.”